 Class size is limited and there is often a wait-list.
-Visit our Kitsap Bail Academy Facebook page to find out when the next class is, and take the first step on your way to becoming a Washington State Bail Enforcement Agent.
+Visit our Kitsap Bail Academy Facebook page for more information as well, and take the first step on your way to becoming a Washington State Bail Enforcement Agent.

 Bail Bond Recovery Agent Requirements